Ixooman/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/activity_pattern_draw-1.png)

-Find a 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps.
+Looking for a 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps.

 ```r
 int.max <- tmp$interval[which.max(tmp$avg)]